All Editorials

 Most people building with AI don't realize the session is degrading while they work.
 The longer a context window runs, the worse the output gets, and it's not because the model forgot anything.
 It's because the signal-to-noise ratio collapsed.

-I noticed this early while running multiple agents across coding, research, and content at the same time.
+The pattern showed up early while running multiple agents across coding, research, and content at the same time.
 At a certain point the responses stopped feeling precise and started feeling polite, and polite doesn't ship.
-So I reverse-engineered what was happening and built a fix instead of just resetting sessions and hoping.
+So instead of just resetting sessions and hoping, I reverse-engineered what was happening.

-I built a context-fatigue meter into my agents, a live signal that tells me when a session is degrading so I know when to reset, summarize, or hand off.
-When you're running parallel workstreams, that visibility is the difference between catching drift early and finding it in something you already shipped.
+That fix was a context-fatigue meter I wired into the agents, a live signal for when a session is degrading, a cue to reset, summarize, or hand off.
+When you're running parallel workstreams, that visibility is the difference between catching drift early and finding it in something already shipped.

-I also started treating every token like a budget line.
+Every token became a budget line too.
 Input structure, response length, prompt architecture, model routing.
-The more I dug into the economics, the clearer one call got.
-Less word volume tends to produce better output, so I optimized for shorter prompts with more structure over long sprawling ones, and open-source alternatives close the gap faster than most teams expect.
+Dig into the economics and one call gets clear.
+Less word volume tends to produce better output, so shorter prompts with more structure beat long sprawling ones, and open-source alternatives close the gap faster than most teams expect.

 This is less a productivity hack than infrastructure thinking applied to AI.
 LLMs are a commodity now, and the differentiator isn't the model, it's whether you can see what every agent costs, how it performs, and where the quality starts to slip.
-I built that visibility because I needed it to keep the work honest.
-It started as tooling for my own parallel agents on Trending Society, and it became part of the default setup I stand up for client work too, because the problem is the same everywhere you run agents at length.
+That visibility keeps the work honest.
+It started as tooling for parallel agents on Trending Society and became part of the default setup on any new project, because the problem is the same everywhere you run agents at length.

 Once I could see it clearly, everything else got simpler.
 The rules got shorter, the output got better, and a session that used to eat three hours started getting done in forty minutes.